Dinosaur Caves Park

 Fast forward through attempts to develop the property to today where it ably fulfills its purpose of a beautiful seaside park.

-The original caves that were promoted way back when collapsed in the 1970's, but there are still many caves that are accessible only by kayak (in person) or by a UAV (unmanned aerial vehicle) video.
+The original caves that were promoted way-back-when, collapsed in the 1970’s, but there are still many caves that are accessible only by kayak.

 Recently this and all other offshore rocks and islets were designated as the California Coastal National Monument.
 There are over 20,000 rocks, and other formations along the 1,100 mile California coastline.